mauvaisetroupe/ea-design-it/documentation/metamodel/README.md

 On the other hand, an Interfcae could be used to implement different Functional Flows, even in different Landscapes.

+But an Interface has a unique owner (a DEVOPS team)

 ## DataFlow

-In the context of a Function Flow, exchange data through a specific Interface is implemented by **DataFlow**
+In the context of a Function Flow, exchange data through a specific Interface is implemented by a **DataFlow**

 Concretly, DataFlow is one of the following artifact:
 - a **File**,